Vimalrka1/Online-Store-Order-Management-System/README.md

 3.4 b) Identify products with no orders in the last 6 months.
 3.4  c) Retrieve customers who have never placed an order.
 3.4  d) Calculate the average order value across all orders.

+Please refer the pdf file for your reference